jontyms/gnome-shell-extension-inotch/README.md

 ## It covers my clock!

-This is the same behavior as hardware notch.
+~~This is the same behavior as hardware notch.
 Don't ask Apple to do things for developers, but ask developers to do things for Apple!
-So write your own code to modify your software.
+So write your own code to modify your software.~~

+Why do you need a clock when you can stare lovingly into your notch and not notice the hours sliping away.

 ## My cursor disappears when it enters the notch!

-This is the same behavior as hardware notch.
+This is the same behavior as hardware notch and we want provide the most authentic exerience we can without destroying pixels in your monitor.

 ## It only shows on my primary monitor!

-Yes, because no monitor manufacturer will add such a silly notch to their monitors, except Apple's internal monitor.
+Yes, because no monitor manufacturer will add such a ~~silly~~ wonderful notch to their monitors, except Apple's internal monitor.

 ## Can this improve security?

 Yes!
 There is no physical camera inside this extension, so it's even **safer** than the FaceTime 1080P HD camera which contains a physical camera that can be controlled by hackers!

 ## Should I use this extension?
+Yes

-If you plan to betray free software and consecrate all your money to an evil system, yes.
+~~If you plan to betray free software and consecrate all your money to an evil system, yes.~~

 ## This is not 100% the same as the Apple one!

-If you love the Apple notch so much, you Apple fans just go to buy a real one!
+~~If you love the Apple notch so much, you Apple fans just go to buy a real one!~~ We are just trying to provide the best exerience we can for all users, we understand that we cannot compare to Apple's greatness.

 ## Your notch has a fixed size of 250x60, which is bigger than my whole screen!